mazze313/fast-access-search-bar/README.md

 **Note:** This plugin has only been tested with Firefox 86.0 (x64) on Ubuntu 20.04 LTS so far.
         *Support of other browsers or operating systems is unknown.*

+You can also test the add-on temporarily by calling *about:debugging#/runtime/this-firefox* in a new firefox tab.
+Click *Load Temporary Add-on...* and open *maifest.json* of this plugin.

+### Linux
 - Download code and create new *zip* file containing only the files of the sub-folder *fast-access-search-bar*.
 - Firefox:
   - Open *about:config* in new tab and set option *xpinstall.signatures.required* to *false*.
   - Open *Tools*/*Add-ons* and click on cogwheel for further settings.
     Click *Install Add-on From File...* and select previously created *zip* file of add-on.

-You can also test the add-on temporarily by calling *about:debugging#/runtime/this-firefox* in a new firefox tab.
-Click *Load Temporary Add-on...* and open *maifest.json* of this plugin.

 ## Usage
 - Open add-on with click on icon in navigation bar or using the shortcut **Alt + Q**.